As you build out your content structure in Showpad, you may need to edit your tags in some situations. There may be lots of reasons, such as:

 You can also organize tags into categories with multiple levels and bulk edit them.
 The goal is to facilitate a quick way to make the necessary changes without disrupting the user's experience or creating more work for yourself in the long term.

-Because these tags may be affiliated with current assets, it's important that you are able to edit tags without affecting your existing content structure.
-You will be able to see by searching and scrolling which tags are currently in use and which are not.
+Because these tags may be affiliated with current assets, it's essential that you can edit tags without affecting your existing content structure.
+You can see which tags are currently in use by searching and scrolling.
 By providing multiple ways to manage tags, you can easily make modifications to your content configuration.